grycap/im/doc/source/radl.rst

 -----------------
 RADL documents can use parametric values to be requested to the user in launch time.
 It make easy to launch different infrastructures without modifying the RADL document, only changing a set of values in launch time.
+This parametric values are requested to the user in the launch time by the client application (CLI or Web).

 This values are specified with the following syntax::